data$

 }

-field to correspond to the unique parent node.
+The main difference between the "array structure" and the former is that the child nodes use the parent field to correspond to the unique parent node.
 Although both data structures are common (the "array structure" can also be converted to the same tree structure data after conversion), this writing method may cause problems in debugging, making it difficult to determine from the data whether a legal tree structure data can be calculated.

 The following example of the "array structure" is the same as the previous one and can draw exactly the same graphics: